Clicky

 The time we spend on our phones is getting in the way of creativity, connection, focus, sleep and more.
 When I hosted the Less Phone, More Life Challenge a couple of years ago, I asked people to track the time they spent online.
 They reported spending 3-5 hours a day on average.
 If we work with the lower number of 3 hours a day, that’s 21 hours a week, which is 1092 hours a year or 45 days.

-Use some of these little tricks to cut your screen time by 25% in a couple of weeks.
+Use some of these to cut your screen time by 25% in a couple of weeks.
 If we don’t stop now, there will be a day where we regret the relationships we didn’t pay attention to, the projects we didn’t pursue, the world we never saw and our general inability to pay attention to anything for very long.

 4. Trying to be right.